celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 ![](https://storage.googleapis.com/celo-website/docs/attestations-flow.jpg)

 Validators receive a fee (set by [on-chain governance](../celo-holder-guide/voting-governance.md), currently 0.05 cUSD) for every attestation that they process and that is then successfully redeemed on-chain by the user.
-In a future release, the Attestation Service will automatically claim and withdraw this fee.
+In a future release, validators will be able claim and withdraw this fee.

 ## Outline